-According to a judgement handed down on 19 June 2008 by the 7th Civil Chamber of the Regional Court of Munich I ( LG München I), parents can be held liable alongside their children if they unlawfully and culpably make copyrighted works of third parties publicly accessible by means of the parental Internet access provided.
+According to a judgment announced on June 19, 2008, by the 7th Civil Chamber of the Munich I Regional Court (LG München I), parents can be held liable alongside their children if the latter unlawfully and culpably make copyrighted works of third parties publicly accessible using the internet access provided by their parents.

-The then 16-year-old daughter of the defendant parents posted videos on the internet portals www.myvideo.de and www.video.web.de, which were made from 70 photographs whose copyrights were held by the plaintiff.
+The then 16-year-old daughter of the defendant parents uploaded videos to the internet portals www.myvideo.de and www.video.web.de.
+These videos were created from 70 photographs, the copyrights of which belonged to the plaintiff.

-In addition to the daughter, the plaintiff also made a claim against the parents for information and damages.
-A declaration to cease and desist had not been made out of court.
-At the hearing on 24 January 2008, the daughter made a declaration to cease and desist, whereupon the plaintiff's claim was declared settled by mutual agreement.
-The Regional Court Munich I therefore only ruled on the claims for damages.
-The plaintiff was of the opinion that the parents were liable according to the principles of "Stoererhaftung" (Breach of Duty of Care), because they had violated their parental duties of instruction and examination.
-They had provided their daughter with an internet connection and allowed her to do as she pleased without further checking the use of the internet within the scope of the parental duty of supervision.
+In addition to the daughter, the plaintiff also sought information and damages from the parents.
+No cease and desist declaration had been submitted out of court.
+During the hearing on January 24, 2008, the daughter then submitted a cease and desist declaration, whereupon the plaintiff's claim in this regard was mutually declared settled.
+The Munich I Regional Court therefore only ruled on the claims for damages.
+The plaintiff was of the opinion that the parents were liable under the principles of liability for interference, as they had violated their parental duties of instruction and supervision.
+They had provided their daughter with an internet connection and allowed her to use it at will, without further monitoring internet usage within the scope of their parental duty of care.

-The defendants denied a breach of duty.
-Their daughter was - as far as the internet was concerned - more experienced than they were.
+The defendants denied any breach of duty.
+They argued that their daughter was more proficient with the internet than they were.
 She had taken an IT course at school.
-So far, there had been no infringements.
-Nowadays, access to the internet is absolutely uncontrollable for parents.
+There had been no previous infringements.
+They claimed that internet access is simply impossible for parents to control nowadays.

-In the opinion of the chamber, the defendants violated their parental duty of supervision.
-In principle, according to the case law of the Federal Supreme Court (BGH), minors always require supervision.
-However, the person obliged to supervise (in this case the parents) can exonerate himself if he proves that he either fulfilled his duty of supervision or that the damage would have occurred even if he had been properly supervised or repeatedly instructed.
-The person obliged to supervise has fulfilled his or her duty if he or she has done what was necessary with regard to the age, nature and character of the person in need of supervision as well as with regard to the concrete situation leading to the violation of legal rights.
+In the chamber's view, the defendants violated their parental duty of care.
+According to the jurisprudence of the Federal Court of Justice (BGH), minors generally always require supervision.
+However, the person responsible for supervision (in this case, the parents) can be exonerated if they prove that they either fulfilled their duty of care, or that the damage would have occurred even with proper supervision or repeated instruction.
+The person responsible for supervision has fulfilled their duty if they have taken the necessary actions considering the age, nature, and character of the person requiring supervision, as well as the specific situation leading to the infringement of legal rights.

-In the case of minors, the degree of supervision required is determined according to the age, peculiarity and character of the child as well as the foreseeability of the harmful conduct as a whole, according to what reasonable parents must reasonably take in the concrete situation in terms of necessary and reasonable measures to prevent harm to third parties by their child.
-In order to determine the extent of his or her duty, the person responsible for supervision must therefore also look at what the children do in their free time, occasionally observe them in this respect, pay attention to objects with which the children occupy themselves when tidying the children's room and cleaning their clothes.
+The extent of required supervision for minors is determined by the child's age, nature, and character, as well as the foreseeability of harmful behavior.
+Overall, it is based on what reasonable and prudent parents would reasonably undertake in the specific situation to prevent their child from causing harm to third parties.
+Therefore, to ascertain the scope of their duty, the person responsible for supervision must also pay attention to what the children do in their free time, occasionally observe them in this regard, and notice objects children interact with when tidying their room and cleaning their clothes.

-However, in the board's opinion, the defendants could not prove that they had fulfilled their duty to instruct.
+However, in the chamber's opinion, the defendants could not prove that they had fulfilled their duty of instruction.

-"An instruction [which was not given in the present case] is, however, to be demanded in principle, since the use of a computer with an Internet connection - as long as no "flat rate" has been agreed upon - can not only cause considerable connection fees, but also harbours considerable liability risks under civil law, not to mention the dangers posed by contents harmful to minors.
-In this respect, a computer connected to the internet is equivalent to a "dangerous object" in the sense of the case law cited above.
+„However, an introductory instruction [which had not been provided in this case] is generally required, as the use of a computer with an internet connection – unless a „flat rate“ has been agreed upon – can not only incur significant connection fees but also entails considerable civil liability risks, not to mention the dangers posed by content harmful to minors.
+In this respect, a computer connected to the internet is equivalent to a „dangerous object“ within the meaning of the jurisprudence cited above.

-Insofar as the 1st and 2nd defendants point out that in this case instruction was exceptionally unnecessary because their daughter was much more technically versed in the field of computers/internet, this cannot be equated with the question of the risks of internet use under liability law.
+To the extent that defendants 1 and 2 argue that instruction was exceptionally unnecessary in this case because their daughter was significantly more technically proficient in the field of computers/internet, this cannot be equated with the question of liability risks associated with internet use.

-Nor can the need for instruction be inferred from the IT course attended by the third defendant [the daughter] at school, as its learning content was not communicated.
+Furthermore, the IT course attended by defendant 3 [the daughter] at school cannot lead to the conclusion that the need for instruction was obviated, as its learning content was not disclosed.

-It is doubtful whether the general discussion, in particular regarding the permissibility of so-called file-sharing networks on the internet under copyright law, has eliminated the need to instruct the third defendant.
-There would have been good reasons to take this as a reason for an instructional discussion.
-However, this question can be left open in the present case.
+It is doubtful whether the need for instruction for defendant 3 was obviated due to the general discussion, particularly regarding the copyright permissibility of so-called file-sharing platforms on the internet.
+There would have been strong reasons to use this as an occasion for an instructional discussion.
+However, this question can remain open in the present case.

 This is because, irrespective of the need for an introductory discussion, parental supervision also requires ongoing monitoring of whether the child's use of the Internet is within the limits set by the instruction.